preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/search/advanced-search/advanced-search-612/index.rst

-Advanced Search settings in Omnia 6.12
+Advanced Search settings
 ==============================================

-In Omnia 6.12 and later, you can use these settings:
+You can use these settings here:

 .. image:: advanced-search-612-new.png

-+ **Collect statistic**: If search statistics should be collected from Advanced Searh, select this option.
++ **Collect statistic**: If search statistics should be collected from Advanced Search, select this option.
 Search results can then be displayed in Omnia Admin.
 For more information, see: :doc:`Search statistics </admin-settings/business-group-settings/search/search-statistics/index>`
 + **Search as you type**: The search can be executed either when the user hits enter or ongoing while the user types in the search field.
 Decide how it should work here.
 + **Hide Categories**: If categories should not be shown for users, select this option.
 + **Enable Promoted Search Results**: If it should be possible to see a promoted search result, select this option.
 Default=selected.
 For more information, see below.